R4Ajeti/Backend-Development/README.md

 # Backend Development

 ### Descriptions
-> All in One pack from development to docker image! \
+> All in One pack from development to docker images! \
 Modern API constructor that helps developers to interact with back-end services \
 Modern database: Super fast response (on query search time computation O(1)), high performance (with horizontal scaling) and reliable source (with triple validation processes Client + API + Server) \
 Unit testing with at least 75% of coverage, furthermore end-to-end testing 100% of it's coverage \